dinastyoffreedom/Newdinastycoin/README.md

 | protoc       | ?             | NO       | `protobuf-compiler`  | `protobuf`   | `protobuf-compiler` | YES      | Hardware wallet |

-[1] On Debian/Ubuntu `libgtest-dev` only includes sources and headers.
-You must build the library binary manually.
-This can be done with the following command ```sudo apt-get install libgtest-dev && cd /usr/src/gtest && sudo cmake . && sudo make && sudo mv libg* /usr/lib/ ```
 [2] libnorm-dev is needed if your zmq library was built with libnorm, and not needed otherwise

 Install all dependencies at once on Debian/Ubuntu: